mmdtoorani/anotherTest/README.md

 # Stop wasting time!!!
-This example is very useful for javascript beginners you can clone it and check
+This example is very useful for javascript beginners<br>
+you can clone it and check